kaltura/DeveloperPortalDocs/documentation/PlayKit/AudioMode-iOS.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

+AvAudioSession enables you to control the audio on iOS devices even when the silent switch is off.
 This article describes the steps required to enable you to control the audio output in iOS devices using AVAudioSession.

+## Set AVAudioSession to Play Audio

-To play sounds even when the silent switch is off:
+The AVAudioSession enables you to play audio (essentially any sound) even when the silent switch is off.

+To implement this option:
-When you begin playing the video:

-1. Keep the initial category value of AVAudioSession aside.
+1. When you begin playing the video, keep the initial category value of AVAudioSession aside.
-2. Change the actual category value to AVAudioSessionCategoryPlayback.
+2. Change the actual category value to AVAudioSessionCategoryPlayback as follows:

 ```
 var audioSessionInitialCategory: String?